E1Bos/VALocker/README.md

 2. Make sure you have Python 3.x installed.
 3. Run `pip install -r requirements.txt` to install all necessary dependencies.
 4. Run `VALockerApp.pyw` to launch the application.

+### 📦 Compiling Yourself
+If you would like to compile the executable yourself, you can do so using `pyinstaller`.
+The `build.spec` file is included in the repository, and can be used to compile the executable.

+1. Clone the repository to your local machine.
+2. Make sure you have Python 3.x installed.
+3. `cd` into the repository folder.
+4. Run `pip install -r requirements.txt` to install all necessary dependencies.
+5. Run `pyinstaller build.spec` to compile the executable.

 ### 🔄 Updating